HomeLeader StoriesOlia Gurnani and the Art of Modern Welcome

 As she traveled from East to Europe, she paid attention to detail with almost cinematic focus.
 The way tea was poured.
 The pacing of a meal.
 The quiet choreography between staff.
 She understood that experience is built from layers, and that beauty is not excess.
 It is harmony.

 She learned to recognize when an idea had been outgrown.
-She also clarified her strengths.
-Creative direction.
-Conceptual development.
-Building relationships with the right partners.
+She also clarified her strengths: creative direction, conceptual development, and building relationships with the right partners.

-If she was not personally connected to what she was building, the project would never reach its full expression.
-Passion was not optional.
-It was structural.
+When she went on to build her next brand, she learned something just as important.
+If she was not personally connected to what she was creating, the work would never reach its full expression.
+Commitment was not optional.
+It was the foundation.

 Choosing to Step Into the Room